 - Rehabilitation costs

-- Pain, and suffering, emotional trauma
+- Pain, suffering, emotional trauma

 - Lost wages/lost earning capacity

-- Disability/crippling injuries
+- Disability with devastating injuries

 - The total amount of economic loss